s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellparEvalSlaveNode}

-In the definition of `forceSingle` we use a function
+In the definition of `forceSingle`, we use a function

 ~~~~{.haskell}
 evalTask :: (SendPort (SendPort (Thunk a)), SendPort a) -> Closure (Process ())